appatalks/Bind9_NXDOMAIN/README.md

 Step 3: Generate a "blacklist.db" of domains that will respond with NXDOMAIN<p>
 Step 4: Use the DNS Server & Profit</p>
 </p>

-Adding Change Control History
-08-13-2022 - Project Structing for differnt OS being added to roadmap.
-             Very much beta, need to modify a bit for your system needs.
-	     Working in OS agnostic deployment automation through various methods i.e. standalone, on-metal, kube & containers, VM, Android etc.

-Do not just Deploy!
-Go through the configs and makes sure they will work for your setup.
-Eventually I will work in logic to be a lot more automated.

 <p></p>
 Bitcoin Donation: 16CowvxvLSR4BPEP9KJZiR622UU7hGEce5<p>